 Professor, Department of English, Dawson College

 I'm Justin Pfefferle, a professor in the Department of English at Dawson College and adjunct faculty at Bishop's University.
-I teach courses in a variety of areas and across disciplines, including transatlantic modernist literatures, crime fiction, Critical Theory, Cultural Studies, and film.
-Prior to coming to Dawson, I taught in the Department of English and the Graham School of Professional Communication at the University of Saskatchewan (2016-2017), and was Visiting Assistant Professor of English at the State University of New York, New Paltz (2015-2016), my first job after earning my Ph.D. at McGill University in 2015.
+I teach courses and research in a variety of areas and across disciplines, including transatlantic modernist literatures, crime fiction, critical theory, cultural studies, and film.
+I have taught previously in the Department of English and the Graham School of Professional Communication at the University of Saskatchewan (2016-2017), and was Visiting Assistant Professor of English at the State University of New York, New Paltz (2015-2016), my first job after earning my Ph.D. at McGill University in 2015.

-As a researcher, I'm preoccupied with the cultural production of the mid-century, with a focus in wartime and the immediate postwar period.
+As a researcher, I'm mainly preoccupied with British and American cultural production of the mid-century, with a focus in wartime and the immediate postwar period.
 I've presented work at the Space Between and Modernist Studies Association Conferences on figures like Daphne du Maurier, Alfred Hitchcock, Patrick Hamilton, Humphrey Jennings, Elizabeth Bowen, and Lee Miller.
 I'm currently working on a project tentatively called "Adaptogenic Narrative in the Long Midcentury, 1938-1960."
-This project investigates what I view as tendency of midcentury narratives, beginning with duMaurier's and Hitchcock's Rebecca, to thematize and reflect a desire to adapt into other kinds of narratives across different media platforms: novels into films, television, radio plays, etc.
+This project investigates what I view as tendency of midcentury narratives, beginning with duMaurier's and Hitchcock's Rebecca, to theorize themselves as adaptations—not merely to thematize adaptation at the level of plot and so anticipate the adaptational processes they would soon undergo, but to engage in self-reflexive gestures that contribute to the discursive arena within which adaptation was taking shape as a dominant, and fraught, cultural form.

-I'm also developing a burgeoning interest in contemporary digital and new media arts, especially video and sound art.
+I have a developing interest in contemporary digital and new media arts, especially video and sound art.
 Some of my writing on media art can be found in the 2014 book Paved Meant, a collection of essays about installations that exhibited at the terrific artist-run gallery Paved Arts in Saskatoon SK, Canada.
 Finally, I'm an enthusiastic reviewer of Canadian fiction, for such literary publications as the Maple Tree Literary Supplement, the Malahat Review, and the Bull Calf Review.